isc-projects/kea/doc/guide/dhcp4-srv.rst

 that there is a reservation for a different address.
-The server will send DHCPNAK to inform Host B that its address is no longer usable, but will keep its lease (again, the DHCPNAK may be lost, so the server will keep it, until the client returns for a new address).
+The server will send DHCPNAK to inform Host B that its address is no longer usable, but will keep its lease (again, the DHCPNAK may be lost, so the server will keep it until the client returns for a new address).
 Host B will revert to the server discovery phase and will eventually send a DHCPREQUEST message.
 This time the server will find that there is a reservation for that host and that the reserved address 192.0.2.10 is not used, so it